NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 NeMo Fundamentals
 =================

-On this page we will go a little bit deeper on how NeMo works, to give you a good foundation for using NeMo for your :ref:`desired usecase <where_next>`.
+On this page, we’ll look into how NeMo works, providing you with a solid foundation to effectively use NeMo for you :ref:`specific use case <where_next>`.

 NeMo Models
 -----------

-A NeMo "model" includes all of the below components wrapped into a singular, cohesive unit:
+NVIDIA NeMo is a powerful framework for building and deploying neural network models, including those used in generative AI, speech recognition, and natural language processing.
+NeMo stands for “Neural Modules,” which are the building blocks of the models created using this platform.
+NeMo includes all of the following components wrapped into a singular, cohesive unit:

 * neural network architecture